Notification of Incidents

 The RPAYC may be able to provide assistance in non-emergency situations and/or as directed by the Emergency Services.

-For any incident requiring assistance parties involved should updated Emergency Services, the Race Officials and Club on the situation.
+For any incident requiring assistance, parties involved should update Emergency Services, the Race Officials and Club on the situation.

-Where a vessel requires Emergency Response the vessel should use the standard marine emergency call procedures (MAY DAY or PAN PAN).
+Where a vessel requires Emergency Response the vessel should contact 000 and use the standard marine emergency call procedures (MAY DAY or PAN PAN) on VHF Channel 16.

 MAY DAY - Only used if a vessel or person is in grave and imminent danger and requires immediate assistance.
 VHF Channel 16 and dial '000'.